Good Night, Sleep Tight

-Whatever the cause, if your sleep disruptions are affecting your quality of life, it is important to consult with a healthcare practitioner, especially if you think you may have a hormone imbalance or other medical problem.
+Whatever the cause, if any of these disruptions are affecting your quality of life, it is important to consult with a healthcare practitioner, especially if you think you may have a hormone imbalance or other medical problem.

 - Eat and drink right.
 Simple diet and nutrition strategies may help improve your sleep habits, but most important is that you restrict what you eat and drink starting 3-4 hours before bedtime.
 Sleep experts and health practitioners recommend keeping dinner on the light side by avoiding protein-dense, fatty, spicy, or raw foods.
 Overeating at bedtime can lead to indigestion and a restless night.

-Avoid nicotine, caffeine, and alcoholic beverages within 4 to 6 hours of bedtime.
-Alcohol can also interfere with hormone secretion during sleep and negatively impact your natural sleep rhythm.
+- Avoid nicotine, caffeine, and alcoholic beverages within 4 to 6 hours of bedtime.
+Alcohol can also interfere with hormone secretion during sleep and negatively impact your natural rhythm.